hugo53/hugo53.github.io/_posts/2013-05-12-get-started-with-ios-programming.md

 ## Where can we get more precious knowledge and monetizing?
 Source code and review apps with high income is [here](http://iosapptemplate.com/).
-For example, app _InstaInspire_ is analysed at [here](http://iosapptemplate.com/2013/05/14/instainspire-photo-app-with-audio-recorder-feature-app-template/).
+For example, app _InstaInspire_ is analyzed at [here](http://iosapptemplate.com/2013/05/14/instainspire-photo-app-with-audio-recorder-feature-app-template/).

 - [Mobile Advertising Dictionary](http://www.amobee.com/dictionary/)